daffl/breezy/README.md

 </html>
 ```

-Can be transformed like this:
+Can be rendered with your data like this:

+> npm install html-breeze

 ```js
 var breeze = require('html-breeze');